Z-root-X/DocuMint/README.md

 ## Contact

-For any questions or inquiries, please open an issue on the GitHub repository.
+For any questions, inquiries, or to report issues, please visit the [GitHub Issues page](https://github.com/Z-root-X/DocuMint/issues).